paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Sorted Lists

-As mentioned above, without intervention the order of the keys for either iteration method is the order inserted.
+he order of the keys for either iteration method is the order they were inserted.
 This is useful for data where the order matters, such as JSON and XML.

-When we need a different order, use one of the `Sort` functions.
+For different ordering, use one of the `Sort` functions.
 Without parameters, `Sort` uses the default sorting for an object.
 This is alphabetical for strings and numeric ascending for numbers.

 ```c#
 var map = new Map().Add("One", 1).Add("Four", 4).Add("Three", 3);